 mkdir git_revert_example cd git_revert_example/ git init . touch test_file echo "Test content" >> test_file git add test_file git commit -m "Adding content to test file" echo "More test content" >> test_file git add test_file git commit -m "Adding more test content" git log git revert e0390cd8d75dc0f1115ca9f350ac1a27fddba67d cat test_file

-In this example, we've created a test_file, added some content, and committed it.
-Then, we've added and committed more content to the file before running a git log to identify the commit hash of the commit we want to revert.
+In this example, we created a test_file, added some content, and committed it.
+Then we added and committed more content to the file before running a git log to identify the commit hash of the commit we want to revert.

 In this instance, we're reverting the most recent commit.
-Finally, we've run git revert and verified that the changes in the commit were reverted by outputting the file's contents.
+Finally, we run git revert, and verify that the changes in the commit were reverted by outputting the file's contents.

 Reverting to a previous state in a project with Git is achieved by using the git reset command.
 This tool undoes more complex changes.
 It has three primary forms of invocation that relate to Git's internal state management system: –hard, –soft, and –mixed.
 Understanding which invocation to use is the most complicated part of performing a git revert.

 The final tree is the commit history.
-The git commit command adds changes to a permanent snapshot that is stored in the commit history.
+The git commit command adds changes to a permanent snapshot that's stored in the commit history.

-The most dangerous and frequently used option, with this invocation, is commit history ref pointers to update to the specified commit.
+The most dangerous and frequently used option with this invocation is commit history, as ref pointers update to the specified commit.
 After this, the staging index and working index reset to match that of the specified commit.
 Any previously pending changes to the staging index and working directory reset to match the state of the commit tree.
 We'll lose any pending or uncommitted work in the staging index and working index.

-Following on from the example above, let's commit some more content to the file and also commit a brand new file to the repository:
+Adding on to the example above, let's commit some more content to the file, and also commit a brand new file to the repository:

 echo "Text to be committed" >> test_file git add test_file touch new_test_file git add new_test_file